Castcloud/Castcloud/README.md

 Clients are not required to show any UI for configuring a setting.
 If some information about the clients state is required to save, `settings` with `clientspesific` overrides might be a good place to put it.

 We hope that developers can come together and create a common list of `setting keys` and `values`.
 Therefor we suggest using these keys and `values` when implementing settings for related functionality in clients:

+Changes to `settings` should be sent to the server as fast as possible.
+It is recomended that clients keep an output buffer of these changes as they occur, then retry sending them until they successfully gets sent.
 <!-- MORE, til review -->

 <table style="overflow: auto;">